atharvapd27/boliseva/README.md

 # 📖 Project Overview

 Accessing financial services can be challenging for users who are unfamiliar with English interfaces or complex digital forms.
-BOLISEVA addresses this problem by providing an intuitive voice-driven experience that guides users throughout the entire loan lifecycle.
+Boliseva addresses this problem by providing an intuitive voice-driven experience that guides users throughout the entire loan lifecycle.

 The platform combines speech recognition, multilingual support, AI-powered conversational assistance, secure authentication, and cloud-based data management to create an inclusive and accessible digital lending experience.